 Give your kids some time to adjust to their new temporary destination and sleeping arrangements when you first arrive.

 Usually, they will find it exciting to see their accommodation and the facilities on offer, however, they may also be very weary from the travel.

 A good first stop, once everyone is settled in, is usually finding somewhere for a meal and getting accustomed to the area.

 As much as we want to make the most of every new destination we arrive at, seeing and doing as much as possible in an often short space of time, travelling with kids can often slow things down.

 While some kids adapt well to the on the go lifestyle of travelling, others will struggle with the stimulation overload and become irritable or tired.

-While it can be a frustration adjustment if you are used to hectic schedules while travelling, slow travel is the best option for family travel with young kids.
+While it can be a frustrating adjustment if you are used to hectic schedules while travelling, slow travel is the best option for travel with young kids.
 And it isn’t such a bad thing for you either.
 Take your time.
 Your kids aren’t up for a race.